dogweather/forkful/content/en/javascript/numbers/generating-random-numbers.md

   \ unpredictability in applications, from games that need random enemy behavior to\u2026"
 lastmod: '2024-03-13T22:45:00.429777-06:00'
 model: gpt-4-0125-preview
-summary: "Generating random numbers in JavaScript is a technique used to create unpredictability\
-  \ in applications, from games that need random enemy behavior to\u2026"
+summary: Generating random numbers in JavaScript is a technique used to create unpredictability in applications, from games that need random enemy behavior to security algorithms requiring cryptographic randomness.
 title: Generating random numbers
 weight: 12
 ---